 The Cardiac Rehabilitation (CR) service at University Hospitals South Manchester sees 1000+ inpatients post-myocardial infarction.
 However, with the introduction of a primary angioplasty service, and its' associated short length of stay it became apparent that our five day service model was missing patients admitted at the end of the week or over the weekend.
 Although patients were subsequently picked up through phone calls or referrals to their local CR service it was apparent that take-up of CR was lower in this group of patients.
-The development of the service is relevant to CG172 Recommendation 1.1 Cardiac rehabilitation after an acute myocardial infarction (MI) around introducing a comprehensive CR service.
+The development of the service is relevant to NG185 Recommendation 1.8 Cardiac rehabilitation after a myocardial infarction (MI).

 Aims and objectives